MIJOTHY/REACT_SCHMEACT/README.md

 ## Key Koncept 3: State
 State is just as it says.
 That's not helpful?
 Tough.
 But seriously, any time you'd want your UI to change, your application would be in a different state.
 This could even be as simple as having a different tab open.
 So in order to change our application, we need to use state.
 Props should be treated as immutable - we don't want to touch those.
 You want as few of your components to be stateful as possible.
 What this practically means is that state should be kept in as top-level a component as possible.
 In this case, that'll be our FruitApp.
 "How can nested components change the state of the application then?", I hear you whine.
 Don't worry.
 Just as owners pass their own data to ownees through props, they can also pass __state-changing functions__ down to ownees.
-A top-level stateful component can define its own 'setState()' method and give it to lower-level components for usage.
+A top-level stateful component can define its own methods with 'setState()' within them and give them to lower-level components for usage.

 To recap, any time we want the application to respond to some action or input (be it a click, or a server response), we'll need to change the state of the application.
-But we should change state in as few places as possible.
-We're keeping state in FruitApp, so we need to be able to set the state of FruitApp from places in the app.
-We do that by passing callbacks down through props.
+But we should keep state in as few places as possible.
+We're keeping state in FruitApp, so we need to be able to set the state of FruitApp from other places in the app.
+We do that by defining functions that can change the state of FruitApp within FruitApp, then passing those down as callbacks down through props.
 Let's return to our FruitListItem and sort out those increment and decrement buttons!

 ### Increment and Decrement
-Let's define an action in FruitApp that we can pass down to FruitListItem.
+Let's define a method in FruitApp that we can pass down to FruitListItem.
 This function will take an id, look for a fruit in our current state with that id, increment its quantity, and call `setState()` to re-render the application.
 There are a number of ways we could do this, but since fruities is an array, I'm going to `.forEach()` over it, and if an element's id matches the id passed as an argument, I'll increment the value.
 I'll then push every element to a newFruities array, and then set the state to the new array.
 ```js
 incrementQuantity: function(id) {
 	var newFruities = [];